PedroGaletti/javascript/README.md

 - [JavaScript Algorithms](https://github.com/trekhleb/javascript-algorithms) - You can check examples of many popular algorithms and data structures.
 - [Clean Code With JavaScript](https://github.com/ryanmcdermott/clean-code-javascript) - Principles of clean code applicated in JavaScript.
-- [JavaScript Questions](https://github.com/lydiahallie/javascript-questions) - More than 150+ questions and answers, with a lot of complexity like simple to advanced level.
+- [JavaScript Questions](https://github.com/lydiahallie/javascript-questions) - More than 150+ questions and answers, with complexity like simple to advanced level.
 - [Know JavaScript](https://github.com/getify/You-Dont-Know-JS) - Books diving depp into the JavaScript.

 ## How to use